zhiyuanfeng-git/filesgenerator/README.md

 # Usage
 Now, it only can generate some new files as a result of parsing.
 There are two directories, one is files that the parser will operate on.
 Then the generator generates some new fills that would put in the 'gens' directory.

+# Example
+There are some example files in the 'files' folder.
+The program will generate corresponding Python script files to the 'gens' folder.
+These are simple examples.
+Later the program would support more features.

 # License
 This source code is licensed under the Apache License, Version 2.0 found in the LICENSE and NOTICE file in the root directory of this source code.